201528014227051/DAN/README.md

 - Copy `grl layer` and `messenger.hpp` from repository [Caffe](https://github.com/ddtm/caffe/tree/grl).
 - Emit `SOLVER_ITER_CHANGE` message in `solver.cpp` when `iter_` changes.

+If you have any problem about this code, feel free to concact us with the following email: zhuhan10@gmail.com, longmingsheng@gmail.com, caozhangjie14@gmail.com, liushichen95@gmail.com
 Data Preparation
 ---------------
 In `data/office/*.txt`, we give the lists of three domains in [Office](https://cs.stanford.edu/~jhoffman/domainadapt/#datasets_code) dataset.